 What else is going on?

 If you’re experiencing a difficult relationship with food or your body think about what’s going on in your life generally.

-At times, a problem or struggle in one area of our lives can show itself in ways that seem unrelated at first.
-For example, some young people who have a lot going on in their family can become very focused on food and their body.
+A problem or struggle in one area of our lives can show itself in ways that seem unrelated at first.
+For example, young people with lots going on in their family can become very focused on food and their body.
 Controlling food may be a way of feeling in control of something when other problems feel overwhelming.

 Think about what’s going in in your life.
 What’s making you feel sad, worried or angry?
 You might think of things you want to change or need to be different.
 These may be nothing to do with what you eat or how you look.

-Extra help when experiencing difficult relationship with food
+Extra help when experiencing a difficult relationship with food

-Read more about body image and mental health if you feel you’re developing a negative relationship with food as a result of poor body image.
+Read more about body image and mental health here.
+Especially if you feel you’re developing a negative relationship with food as a result of poor body image.

-- The HSE have developed this app for people who are worried about developing, have been diagnosed or are recovering from an eating disorder.
+- The HSE have developed this app.
+It’s for people who worry about developing, have been diagnosed with, or are recovering from an eating disorder.

 - You might also like to read ‘Overcoming Binge Eating’ by Chris Fairburns, as recommended by Clare, Jigsaw clinician.